46 Free PPC Tools for PPC Experts

-Some of these tools have paid options, but I’ve only included details of the free versions.
-We don’t use all of the tools listed, as we have our own in-house built tools.
+Some of these free PPC tools have paid options, but I’ve only included details of the free versions.
+At Pepper PPC Agency, we don’t use all of the tools listed, as we have our own in-house built tools.
 But for everyone else, the below may be useful.

 Reporting tools for PPC

 1- Google Ads Ad Preview & Diagnosis Tool – Have you ever been asked if an ad is being triggered by a certain search term?
 The Ad Preview and Diagnosis tool within Google Ads will show you if your ads are being triggered by a certain keyword or not.
 You can segment by location, language, device and audience.